 Something beginning with ‘S’

-In an initial atmosphere which is almost inviting, quiet, the beat describes us an ordinary time, the flow of usual moments of a usual evening.
+In an initial atmosphere which is almost inviting, yet quiet, the beat of the song places us in the ordinary; the normal happenings of a normal evening.

-However, soon that beat will change.
-It won’t sound like Robert Smith’s evening clock anymore.
-It will be something more terrifying: the march of a monster approaching silently, crossing the death border trying to reach Smith in his bed, paralyzed.
-Trying to eat him.
+However, soon the beat changes.
+It doesn’t sound like Robert Smith’s clock anymore.
+It has been replaced by something more sinister: the relentless march of a monster, approaching silently, crossing the border between death and life, trying to reach Smith who is lying in his bed, paralysed.
+It’s trying to eat him.

-The author’s voice crawls on an assertive bassline that continues its way, despite the monster.
-It announces the arrival of the danger, a threat endowed with a sinister power, yet almost seductive.
-Something that blocks you in the bed, helpless.
+The singer’s voice crawls along an assertive bassline that endures, despite the presence of the monster.
+It announces the arrival of the danger, a threat endowed with a sinister power – yet it is almost seductive.
+It is something that keeps you frozen within your bed, helpless.
 And it’s late to turn on the light.

 On candy stripe legs the Spiderman comes